neothink-dao/neothink.io/MONOREPO.md

 ### GitHub to Vercel Workflow

-1. Push changes to GitHub main branch
+1. Push changes to GitHub main branch at https://github.com/neothink-dao/neothink.io
 2. Vercel automatically:
-   - Detects which projects were affected by the changes
+   - Detects which projects were affected by the changes using Turborepo's dependency graph
-   - Triggers builds only for affected projects
+   - Triggers builds only for affected projects based on the following rules:
+     * Changes in project-specific directories (e.g., `go.neothink.io/`) trigger that project only
+     * Changes in shared dependencies trigger all dependent projects
+     * Changes in root configuration files trigger all projects
    - Uses Turborepo's cache for optimization
    - Deploys updated projects to production

+### Monorepo Detection Rules

+1. **Project-Specific Changes**
+   - Files in `go.neothink.io/` → Triggers Hub deployment only
+   - Files in `joinascenders/` → Triggers Ascenders deployment only
+   - Files in `joinneothinkers/` → Triggers Neothinkers deployment only
+   - Files in `joinimmortals/` → Triggers Immortals deployment only

+2. **Shared Resource Changes**
+   - Changes to `package.json` or `pnpm-workspace.yaml` → Triggers all projects
+   - Changes to `turbo.json` → Triggers all projects
+   - Changes to shared components or utilities → Triggers dependent projects

+3. **Configuration Changes**
+   - Project-specific `vercel.json` changes → Triggers that project only
+   - Project-specific `.env` changes → Triggers that project only

 ### Important Rules